yyyujintang/Awesome-Mamba-Papers/README.md

 Continual improvements are being made to this repository.
 If you come across any relevant papers that should be included, please don't hesitate to open an issue.

+## News

+- SegMamba accepted by MICCAI24!
+- Mamba-2, VMamba accepted by ICML24!

 ## Survey

 (Arxiv 24.04.15) State Space Model for New-Generation Network Alternative to Transformers: A Survey [Paper](https://arxiv.org/abs/2404.09516) [Code](https://github.com/Event-AHU/Mamba_State_Space_Model_Paper_List) ![Stars](https://img.shields.io/github/stars/Event-AHU/Mamba_State_Space_Model_Paper_List)